KatherineMichel/church-website-and-marketing-on-a-budget/church_re-imagined.md

 Templates in both color and black-and-white will be used to address the impracticality of printing color copies versus sending electronically.

 ### New Website
+The church website has a clean, modern, minimalistic look, with a lightweight, responsive layout that adapts well from desktop to mobile, and other devices.
+The website is reasonably priced and has an intuitive content management system that can be used by non-techies and occasional volunteers.

 [www.prettyprairieumc.org](www.prettyprairieumc.org)

 [![](church-re-imagined/new-website-home-page.jpg)](http://prettyprairieumc.org)